tornado80/collaborative-whiteboard/docs/IMPLEMENTATION_DECISIONS.md

 A drawing is erased partly not as a whole!

 > TODO: Discuss about how to show comments on images and how to model it in our app!

+Sticky notes have fixed sizes and their text font will adjust or we use scroll bars and keep a fixed font.